Lorenzo-Melotto/NeuCalc-electron/README.md

 ## **Now an electron app!**

 A simple calculator built with electron that has a neumorphism style to it.
+Check out the version written in vanilla javascript [here](https://github.com/Lorenzo-Melotto/NeuCalc).

 ## Getting started